Deli's Crunch

 Notes

-For more spiciness, add another teaspoon of gochujang and 1 teaspoon chili flakes.
+For more spiciness, add another teaspoon of gochujang and 1 teaspoon of chili flakes.

 More Soups